Catherine of Austria, Queen of Poland: Early life and Duchess of Mantua

-Queen consort of Poland
+Consort of Poland and Lithuania

 Wedding

-In May 1551, after the death of his second scandalous wife Barbara Radziwiłł, King Sigismund II Augustus became a widower.
-Emperor Ferdinand I pursued the marriage between Catherine and Sigismund to create a pro-Habsburg group within the Polish court.
+In May 1551, after the death of his second scandalous wife Barbara Radziwiłł, King-Grand Duke Sigismund II Augustus became a widower.
+Emperor Ferdinand I pursued the marriage between Catherine and Sigismund to create a pro-Habsburg group within the Polish-Lithuanian court.
 Particularly, he wanted to prevent Polish assistance to Sigismund's sister Isabella Jagiellon and her son John Sigismund Zápolya in the succession disputes over the Kingdom of Hungary.
 Both Catherine and Sigismund personally opposed the marriage.
 Catherine blamed Sigismund of mistreating and causing the early death of her older sister and his first wife Elizabeth of Austria.
 Sigismund feared that Catherine would be similarly unattractive and of frail health as Elisabeth.
 However, the Habsburgs threatened to create an anti-Polish alliance with the Tsardom of Russia.

 In early 1553, Mikołaj "the Black" Radziwiłł traveled to the court of Ferdinand I, Holy Roman Emperor, in an attempt to persuade the emperor to cease his assistance to Tsar Ivan the Terrible.
 Radziwiłł had further orders to travel to investigate marriage opportunities with Mechthild of Bavaria or one of the daughters of Ercole II d'Este, Duke of Ferrara.
 However, the Emperor convinced Radziwiłł that marriage between Catherine and Sigismund was best.
 Radziwiłł wrote enthusiastic letters to Sigismund, who soon gave in and gave his consent on 10 April 1553.
 The papal dispensation (they were first cousins once removed) was received on 20 May and the wedding treaty was signed on 23 June.
 The same day the per procura wedding took place.
 The actual wedding was delayed due to Sigismund's ill health from 1 July to 30 July.
 The celebrations lasted 10 days.
 Catherine's dowry was 100,000 florins as well as 500 grzywnas of silver, 48 expensive dresses, and about 800 jewels.